 #1 – Using Tables to create Dynamic Tables in Excel

-Using Tables we can build a dynamic table in excel and base a pivot over the dynamic table.
+Using Tables, we can build a dynamic table in excel and base a pivot over the dynamic table.

 We have the following data,

 If we make a pivot tableMake A Pivot TableA Pivot Table is an Excel tool that allows you to extract data in a preferred format (dashboard/reports) from large data sets contained within a worksheet.
-It can summarize, sort, group, and reorganize data, as well as execute other complex calculations on it. with this normal data range from A1:E6 then if we insert a data in row 7 it will not reflect in the pivot table.
+It can summarize, sort, group, and reorganize data, as well as execute other complex calculations on it. with this normal data range from A1:E6, then if we insert a data in row 7, it will not reflect in the pivot table.

 So we will first make a dynamic range.

-#1 – Select the data i.e. A1:E6.
+- Select the data, i.e., A1:E6.

-#3 – A dialog box pops up.
+- A dialog box pops up.

-#4 – Our Dynamic Range is created.
+- Our Dynamic Range is created.

 - Now in Sheet where we have our table insert Another Data in 7th

-In the pivot table refresh the pivot table.
+In the pivot table, refresh the pivot table.